|

 early morning hours or at least before noon to avoid the

-crowds at one of Rome's most popular tourist attractions.
+long lines at one of Rome's most popular tourist attractions.
+The Colosseum is open daily from 9AM to 6:30PM daily.